alexandrubujor/stellar-cli/README.md

-# stellar-cli - CLI tool for stellar ledger #
+# stellar-cli - CLI tool for Stellar with support for custom tokens #

 ## Overview ##